MoSaeedd/PatternRecognition/README.md

 I used a CNN classifier over the histogram to make use of the temporal sequnce of sounds (CNN works well for the purpose).

 ## Procedure
-First Approach:
+First Approach:\
--Many simple classifiers were tested alongside with dimensionality reduction techniques (LDA and PCA).
+-Many simple classifiers were tested alongside with dimensionality reduction techniques (LDA and PCA). \
--Used Scikit learn with 20/80 test/train split
+-Used Scikit learn with 20/80 test/train split.\
--The maximum testing accuracy was around 80%.
+-The maximum testing accuracy was around 80%.\
+\

-Second Approach:
+Second Approach:\
--We have then used a CNN with feature normalization and managed to get 94% accuracy on test dataset.
+-We have then used a CNN with feature normalization and managed to get 94% accuracy on test dataset.\
 -We have used keras with TF.

 ## Results